koknat/dif/README.md

        -verbose           Print names and file sizes of preprocessed temp files, before comparing

-       -gui cmd           Instead of using meld to graphically compare the files, use a different tool
+       -gui cmd           Instead of using meld to graphically compare the files, use a different tool This supports any tool which has command line usage similar to gvimdiff i.e. 'gvimdiff file1 file2'.
+This has been tested on meld, gvimdiff, tkdiff, and kompare (and likely works with diffmerge, diffuse, kdiff, kdiff3, wdiff, xxdiff, colordiff, beyond compare, etc)
                           Examples:

                           -gui gvimdiff
                               Uses gvimdiff as a GUI

+                          -gui tkdiff
+                              Uses tkdiff as a GUI

                           -gui kompare
                               Uses kompare as a GUI